A cut finite element method for the Biot system of poroelasticity: Numerical results

 \section{Numerical results}

-In this section we present numerical results to corroborate the theoretical findings.
-First, we present a convergence study in 2D, where we very the parameters \( \lambda \) and \( K \) to show that the method is robust in these parameters.
+In this section, we present numerical results to corroborate the theoretical findings.
+First, we present a convergence study in 2D, where we vary the parameters \( \lambda \) and \( K \) to show that the method is robust in these parameters.
 Next, we test the geometrical robustness of the method by varying the cut configurations.
-Afterwards, we present a 3D convergence study, and finally we present an example for solving Biots equations on a brain geometry.
-In all the following experiments use Taylor-Hood elements for the displacement and total pressure, and second order elements for the fluid pressure, i.e. \( k = 2, l = 2 \).
-As ghost-penalty realisations we use the facet-based stabilizations \eqref{eq:gc_face_based}, with stabilization parameters \(\gamma_1 = 0.1, \gamma_2 = 0.01\), and Nitsche parameters \(\gamma_u = \gamma_p = 40.0 \).
-All implementation is done in the Julia based open-source library Gridap~\cite{Badia2020,Verdugo2022}, with plugins GridapEmbedded, GridapPETSc, and STLCutters~\cite{badiaGeometrical2022}, and all experiments are run with Julia version 1.11.2.
+Afterwards, we present a 3D convergence study, and finally we present an example for solving Biot's equations on a brain geometry.
+In all experiments we use Taylor-Hood elements for the displacement and total pressure and second order elements for the fluid pressure, i.e. \( k = 2, l = 2 \).
+As ghost-penalty realizations we use the facet-based stabilizations \eqref{eq:gc_face_based}, with stabilization parameters \(\gamma_1 = 0.1, \gamma_2 = 0.01\), and Nitsche parameters \(\gamma_u = \gamma_p = 40.0 \).
+The implementation is done in the Julia based open-source library Gridap~\cite{Badia2020,Verdugo2022}, with plugins GridapEmbedded, GridapPETSc, and STLCutters~\cite{badiaGeometrical2022}, and all experiments are run with Julia version 1.11.2.